23 School Britannia

 Even when they incurred accidental damage to property you couldn’t expect them to readily come forward.

-They mastereed the art of finger painting after the Principal’s car was scratched.
+They mastered the art of finger painting after the Principal’s car was scratched.
 It took a fortnight to make it look presentable again.

 ‘These culprits will offend later in life,’ said the Principal.
 ‘This is a good way to get their fingerprints early.
 I’m really cutting out the middleman.’

 He informed the parents of one of the culprits, ‘Ben requires more attention than we can provide.
+He won’t write in his exercise book but can’t stop writing things on the wall.
 I gave you the list of specialty schools last month.
 I suggest you start making some phone calls.’

 I spoke to Ben’s father on Parent Teacher night.